companieshouse/overseas-entities-web/README.md

 Method | Path | Description
 --- | --- | ---
-GET | `/register-an-overseas-entity` | Returns the landing page for the Register an overseas entity, starting point of many other pages to register an OE.
+GET | `/register-an-overseas-entity` | Returns the landing page for the Register an overseas entity, starting point to different other pages to register an OE.
 URLs path [here](./src/routes/index.ts).
 GET | `/update-an-overseas-entity` | Returns the landing page for updating an overseas entity.
 URLs path [here](./src/routes/index.ts).
 GET | `/register-an-overseas-entity/healthcheck` | Returns responds with HTTP code `200` and a `OK` message body